alberto-lazari/lcd-exercises/exercises/ccs-vp.typ

 #let P     = $"if" b "then" P$
 == Case #P
-// TODO: consider to avoid the false case
+// TODO: consider avoiding the false case
 For this case there are two sub-cases to consider.

 #let P1    = $P'$